We Are Helping The Moral Police On Valentine’s Day, Too

 So we are giving the government a helping hand in covering up all the immoralities and indecencies that can be seen around the country today.
 Such immoral and indecent behaviour should not be tolerated.
 People should not be so immoral and indecent.
 Whoever is carving such statues and painting such paintings should stop immediately.
-Like they say, it is against our “culture” and is a product of “western thought”.
+As they say, it is against our “culture” and is a product of “western thought”.

 Shame on you.